 • Mass Attendance

-Participation in weekly Mass is a vital part of sacramental preparation.
-All families of First Eucharist/Reconciliation and confirmation students are asked to commit to attending Sunday Mass.
+Participation in Sunday Mass is a vital part of Faith Formation, just as conversing in a language is an essential part of learning that language.
+All families are asked to begin the habit of attending Sunday Mass as part of the program.
 Our Faith Formation classes are designed to coordinate with the morning Mass times.

 • First Holy Communion